 The Year 1 columns should include costs for activities that begin on the project start date (as listed on 6c of the SF-424S) and end 12 months later.
-If the project timeline exceeds one year, list the costs for the next 12 months in the Year 2 columns.
-If the project extends beyond two years, list the costs for the next 12 months in the Year 3 columns.
+Native American Library Services Enhancement Grant project activities may be carried out for up to two years.
+Year 3 should be left blank.

-The budget should include the project costs that will be charged to grant funds as well as those that will be supported by cost share.
-In-kind contributions to cost share may include the value of services (e.g., donated volunteer or consultant time) or equipment donated to the project between the authorized start and end dates of your project.
+The budget should include the project costs that will be charged to grant funds as well as those that will be supported by cost sharing.
+In-kind contributions to cost sharing may include the value of services (e.g., donated volunteer or consultant time) or equipment donated to the project between the authorized start and end dates of your project.
 All the items listed, whether supported by grant funds or cost share, must be necessary to accomplish project objectives, allowable according to the applicable federal cost principles, auditable, and incurred during the award period of performance.
 Charges to the project for items such as salaries, fringe benefits, travel, and contractual services must conform to the written policies and established practices of your organization.
 You must report all revenues generated with project funds during the award period of performance as program income.